On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: The Main Result

-For the alignment with all ones matched, we have that: We can compute the probability that the score increases by one when we take a zero from a block of $X$ of length five and add it to a block of length one.
-The block are chosen at random.
-The corresponding blocks in $Y$ are iid and have geometric distribution.
+For the alignment with all ones matched, we can compute the probability that the score increases by one when taking a zero from a block of $X$ of length five and adding it to a block of length one.
+The blocks are chosen uniformly at random.
+The corresponding blocks in $Y$ are iid and have approximately a geometric distribution.
 Hence the probability to have the alignment score increased by one is the probability that the chosen block of length five is matched with a block of shorter length times the probability that the chosen block of length one is matched with a longer block.
-Hence the probability of an increase in score is:
+Hence the probability of an increase in score is approximately:

 where $Z$ is a geometric random variable with parameter $1/2$.